Forgetting wasn’t really the problem

 I tried adding progress tracking, streaks, and categories.

-But the app started turning into the kind of productivity system I was trying to avoid in the first place.
+But the app slowly started turning into the kind of productivity system I was trying to avoid in the first place.

 Small things like extra taps, visible reminders, or too much setup immediately started feeling heavier than the problem itself.